-The Reconstructionist Rabbinical Association and the Reconstructionist Rabbinical College/Jewish Reconstructionist Communities are dismayed as President Trump prepares to take action to close the doors to thousands of refugees seeking shelter and relief from the humanitarian crisis in which they find themselves.
+The Reconstructionist Rabbinical Association and the Reconstructionist Rabbinical College are dismayed as President Trump prepares to take action to close the doors to thousands of refugees seeking shelter and relief from the humanitarian crisis in which they find themselves.

 In one of his first acts since taking office, President Trump plans to reverse the foundational U.S. stance as a haven for those subject to persecution, genocide, displacement and violence.
 His planned Executive Order will significantly limit how many individuals and families fleeing “terror-prone countries” - people who are most in need of safety and asylum - can find respite.

 The entire American Jewish community, indeed a majority of the American community, is made up of descendants of refugees and immigrants.
 Our ancestors came to this country seeking safety, security and a better way of life for their families.
 Following the biblical exhortation to welcome the stranger, the U.S. welcomed our families to these shores, many met by a statue whose very presence honors that legacy.

 Right now, the global refugee crisis has reached immense proportions.
 There are an estimated 65 million displaced people awaiting rescue, mostly in “terror-prone” and Muslim-majority